abdo-RG/VRWKV-Editor/README.md

-# Swin-Editor
+# VRWKV-Editor

-This is the anonymous repository that illustrate video results of Swin-Editor.
+This is the anonymous repository that illustrate video results of VRWKV-Editor.

-Please open the [website](https://swin-editor.github.io/SwinEditor/) to see the results.
+Please open the [website](https://vrwkv-editor.github.io/VRWKVEditor/) to see the results.